2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 ### Conclusion

 The legal status of Bitcoin remains fluid, with evolving interpretations and regulatory frameworks in place.
-Courts and regulators worldwide continue to assess Bitcoin's role within legal systems, striking a balance between its potential for innovation and concerns over financial stability, consumer protection, and criminal misuse.
+Courts and regulators worldwide continue to assess Bitcoin's role within legal systems, striking a balance between its potential for innovation and concerns over financial stability, consumer protection, and the potential for criminal misuse.
 As Bitcoin continues to gain acceptance, clearer and more cohesive legal frameworks are expected to emerge, shaping the future of cryptocurrency in the global financial landscape.

 # Bitcoin Business Ethics
 <partId>e1da5d8d-9f92-4f5f-9ab6-45a34c4d5105</partId>